SolidLabResearch/WhatsInAPod/content/document_centric.md

 - _(explicit)_ **Policy**:
-  both the [WAC](cite:citesAsAuthority WAC) and the [ACP](cite:citesAsAuthority ACP) specifications assign authorizations on a document level of granularity.
+  both the [WAC](cite:citesAsAuthority WAC) and the [ACP](cite:citesAsAuthority ACP) specifications assign authorizations on a _document_ level of granularity.
-  Either the document can be accessed by a given agent in its entirety or not, thus resulting in all triples within a document sharing the same authorization rules.
+  Either the document can be accessed by a given agent in its entirety or not at all, thus resulting in all triples within a document sharing the same authorization rules.
 - _(implicit)_ **Provenance**: